-Morning and evening safari drives operate each day in the National Park.
-(While the lodge is family-friendly, children under six are not permitted on the regular safari excursions; however, special shorter drives are arranged for families with such young children.)
-There are also guided bush walks on offer, and for the more seasoned hiker there is the Marataba Trail which passes through gorges and mountain pathways.
-Additionally, the Miss Mara boat safari can accommodate up to ten guests, and operates both sunset and morning cruises along the Matlabas River.
+Morning and evening safari drives operate each day, and private vehicles mean schedules can be tailored to suit guests’ preference.
+There are also guided bush walks on offer, and for the more seasoned hiker there are trails which pass through gorges and mountain pathways.
+Additionally, boat safaris are available for sunset and morning cruises along the Matlabas River.
 The morning boat safaris are focused on bird life, while in the evening guests tend to see more land animals which have ventured to the river to drink.
-One boat safari experience is included in the room rates.

-15 tented suites, children’s entertainment and babysitting services, swimming pool, spa, open plan lounge and dining area with fireplace.
-Each of the suites is equipped with air conditioning, outdoor and indoor showers, en-suite bathroom, vanity area, safety deposit box, minibar, hairdryer and toiletries.
+10 suites (six tented, four not), swimming pool, open plan lounge and dining area with fireplace.
+Each of the suites is equipped with air conditioning, en-suite bathroom, vanity area, safety deposit box, minibar, hairdryer and toiletries.

 The Marakele National Park holds an impressive variety of mammals, all readily seen.
 The mountains are a haven for many interesting and unique plant, mammal and bird species.
 Notable mammalian species include aardwolf; bat-eared fox; leopard; ground pangolin and brown hyena.
 There is also prolific bird life, with over 400 species sighted including the Cape vulture, Gurneys sugarbird, half-collared kingfisher; white-backed night heron; Verraux’s eagle owl; mountain wagtail and ant-eating chat.
 The Miss Mara water safaris also reveal species such as hippo, elephant, white rhino, lion, leopard, buffalo, waterbuck, kudu, impala, warthog, baboon, jackal, zebra and bush pig.
 Bird life viewed from the river includes pied, malachite, pigmy and giant kingfishers, greenback heron, African fish eagles, masked weavers, Egyptian goose and African jacana.